QubitPi/docker-mailserver/docs/content/index.md

 ### Getting Started

-If you're completely new to mail servers or you want to read up on them, check out our [_Introduction_ page][docs-introduction].
+If you're completely new to mail servers or you want to read up on them, check out our [_Mail Server 101_ page][docs-introduction].
 If you're new to DMS as a mail server appliance, make sure to read the [_Usage_ chapter][docs-usage] first.
 If you want to look at examples for Docker Compose, we have an [_Examples_ page][docs-examples].

 There is also a script - [`setup.sh`][github-file-setupsh] - supplied with this project.
 It supports you in configuring and administrating your server.
 Information on how to get it and how to use it is available [on a dedicated page][docs-setupsh].